Deploying Azure NetApp Files Preview Features Using Terraform AzAPI Provider

 Terraform AzAPI and AzureRM Providers

-I have declared the providers config to be used as below.
+I have declared the providers configuration as below:

 provider "azurerm" {